What to Admire on the Glens Falls Arts Trail

 In addition, the Shirt Factory is the headquarters of North CountryARTS.
 As the group's home gallery, you can expect to find paintings, fine crafts of all descriptions, gifts, and more.
 Stop by and discover what's currently on display!

 This historic theater is over 100 years old and was home to everything from silent films to vaudeville.
-The theater is currently under renovation, including plans for a new full-service restaurant.
+The theater recently underwent a complete renovation, and has a new full-service restaurant on-site.